sily-lily/My-Study-Guide/Auto Hotkey/Lesson Two/window.md

 Anyway, let's go over how you can manage different windows and control them.
 - Expect **every lesson** to be more and more in-depth, as they get more complicated.
 Your peanut brain is going to have to figure it out.

-If you're confused, like I was, about `WinGet` subcommands, scroll **all the way down**!
-I explain them in-detail and help you understand them.
+If you're confused, like I was, about `WinGet` subcommands, I'm sorry, I am too buddy.

 ---